awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 ### Assign the Created IAM Role to QuickSight

+1. Obtain QuickSight role from CloudFormation output, the key is: `QuickSightRoleArn`.
-1. Sign in to Amazon QuickSight console.
+2. Sign in to Amazon QuickSight console.
-2. Use the Region selector to select the **US East (N.Virginia)** Region.
+3. Use the Region selector to select the **US East (N.Virginia)** Region.
-3. Select the account name in the upper right corner, and choose **Manage QuickSight**.
+4. Select the account name in the upper right corner, and choose **Manage QuickSight**.
-4. Choose **Security & permissions** from the left navigation pane.
+5. Choose **Security & permissions** from the left navigation pane.
-5. In the **QuickSight access to AWS services** area, choose **Manage**.
+6. In the **QuickSight access to AWS services** area, choose **Manage**.
-6. Choose **Use an existing role**, and select the role created in previous step.
-As an example, the deployment uses`qcedd-quicksight-service-role`.
+7. Choose **Use an existing role**, and select the role in step 1.

 ### Obtain QuickSight Username